DanielBradford/rubic/testing.md

 - TEST RECIPE TYPE CANNOT BE DELETED IF A RECIPE EXISTS IN THAT TYPE <span style="color:#00b300">PASSED</span>

         commit b63a6bc3a52e2b0b83c6dd6f3bb70524b5cc0fcb
+<a name="def"></a>
 ### **URL Defensive Programming** <span style="color:#00b300">PASSED</span>

+All defensive programming works as expected and controls user access and passed all tests.

+These tests included:
+- Cross URL Manipulation
+    - Copy and paste other usernames to access their profile
+    - Paste 'products' to the end of the URL to access the products page
+    - Paste in the 'Manage' to access Admin Management page
+    - Paste Add or Edit Recipe to end of URL to access add / edit page (members only)

 For the purpose of access control i gave the visitor the default session username of "Guest".
 By doing this i was then able to control and manipulate the users access to various parts of the application.